 Compassionate Leader, LLC, was founded by Wendy Saunders.
 Wendy has studied mindfulness and compassion intensively since 2012 and has actively integrated these concepts into leadership development and workplace training curriculum for a number of years with the largest non-profit organization in the United States (the YMCA), as well as with other companies and groups.
 She is a Certified Teacher for Emory University’s Cognitively-Based Compassion Training

 ) program, which was designed to cultivate mindfulness, self-compassion, empathy, gratitude, interconnectedness, and compassion for others in course participants (see below).
-Wendy has taught this program to executives, directors, other corporate and healthcare leaders and staff, as well as to community members and teens in Southern California.
+Wendy has taught this program to executives, team leaders, educators, healthcare and other corporate leaders, and to their staff.
+She has also taught CBCT courses for community members of all ages.

 Wendy is also a seasoned executive, having begun her career with the YMCA of Metropolitan Los Angeles more than 20 years ago and serving as an Executive Director responsible for hundreds of employees and operating multiple facilities and a merger before transitioning into a senior Leadership Development role in 2014 with YMCA of the USA, a $7B organization with over 2,000 locations nationally.
 She has worked with CEOs, COOs, executives and other leaders across the U.S. and internationally providing executive development institutes, leadership symposia, and other leadership development and mindfulness courses, programs, workshops, and coaching.
 Wendy facilitates executive and leadership workshops and retreats on various talent-development topics, including, but not limited to: